JuJuaneda/DSA-signature-java/README.md

                                        Arguments r,s and publicKey must be given as hexadecimals.

     -t or --time <data> returns the time needed to do 10000 signatures and the time needed to do 10000 verifications of data.
                         "SylvainDuquesne" if no data was given.
+Time is returned as nanoseconds.

     -h or --help opens helper